robert-lemon-uhm/robert-lemon-uhm.github.io/projects/project-4.md

 <img class="ui image" src="{{ site.baseurl }}/images/Project4Results.png">

-Below are sample tweets that have been generated from models trained on each candidate’s previous tweets (note that longer tweets have been removed since there was too much noise):
+Below are sample tweets that have been generated from models trained on each candidate’s previous tweets (note that longer tweets have been removed since there was too much noise).

 ```
 TRUMP: the second amendment.